 Lemoine says prior research often treats all forms of moral leadership the same, missing their unique attributes and consequences.

 Consider, for example, a company with an opportunity to sell cigarettes in a developing country.
 One executive would argue the sale is ethical because no norms or rules prohibit it.
 A servant leader might turn down the deal because of its negative health and environmental impacts.
-And a third leader, guided by his or her own internal convictions, might choose another course of action entirely.
+And a third leader, guided by his or her own moral compass and internal convictions, might choose another course of action entirely.

 All three of these leaders are acting morally, Lemoine says, even though they disagree with one another and might even view the others as immoral.